cb125/Dynamics/bibliography.md

 Roberts, Craige.
 2017.
 Linguistic convention and the architecture of interpretation. *Analytic Philosophy* 58.4.
 418-439.
 A critique of Lepore and Stone's 2015 book, *Imagination and Convention*.
 Considering a wide range evidence from linguistics and psycholinguistics and beyond, Roberts argues for Gricean considerations as parallel to other constraints on meaning.

+Rothschild, Daniel.
+2017.
+A Trivalent Account of Anaphora and Presupposition.  *21st Amsterdam Colloquium* 21.
+Aims to extend trivalent goodness from presupposition projection to cover anaphora as well.
+"It is my view that, when the dust has settles, [a trivalent account] remains the ***simplest viable*** treatment of presupposition projection on the market."

 Rothschild, Daniel, and Stephen Yablo.
 2020.
 Permissive updates.
 Ms. Truthmaker semantics for deontic modality, along with bridge principles for the semantics/pragmatics interface.

 Rothschild, Daniel, and Seth Yalcin.
 2016.
 Three notions of dynamicness in language. *Linguistics and Philosophy* 39.
 333–355.